get-convex/mastra/README.md

 ✖ It looks like you are using Node APIs from a file without the "use node" directive.
 ```

-This is because you're using a Node API in a file that doesn't have the `"use node"` directive.
+This is because you're using a Node API in a file that doesn't have
+`"use node";` as the first line in the file
-Or you're importing a file in your project that imports from a node dependency that doesn't have the `"use node"` directive.
+Or you're importing a file in your convex/ directory that imports from a
+node dependency that doesn't have the `"use node"` directive.

 To fix this, add the `"use node"` directive to the file.
 Note: these files can
 only have actions, since mutations and queries only run in the default runtime.